999pingGG/flecs-luajit/README.md

 ## Embedding into another app

-On the Lua side, you only need `distr/ecs.lua`, the standard Lua libraries and the standard FFI, BitOp and string buffer LuaJIT libraries.
-On the C side, your app needs to export Flecs' symbols, which Linux does by default.
+On the Lua side, you only need `distr/ecs.lua`, the standard Lua libraries, and the FFI, BitOp and string buffer LuaJIT libraries, all included with the latest LuaJIT commits.
+On the C side, your app needs to export Flecs' symbols, which *nix compilers do by default.
 For Windows, you need to comment out the second line `#define flecs_STATIC` in `flecs.h` and define `flecs_EXPORTS`, probably unless you use Flecs as a DLL, but I haven't tested this.
-Also, it's important to define `FLECS_SOFT_ASSERT` to make Flecs do some checks and allow it to recover from recoverable errors, specially if you run third-party code!
-Finally, just run `distr/ecs.lua` however you want.
+Also, it's important to define `FLECS_SOFT_ASSERT` to make Flecs do some checks and allow for recoverable errors, specially if you run third-party code, like game mods!
+Finally, just run `ecs.lua` however you want.
 It returns the entire module as a table.

 ## Configuration